 - #14.
 Lordstown Endurance

 - Is this car made in America?

-There’s a lot going on in the world of electric vehicles these days, with growing consumer demand, and governments adopting stricter new climate targets.
+There’s a lot going on in the world of electric vehicles these days, with growing consumer demand and expanded federal tax incentives.
 Zero-emission EVs, SUVs, and even EV pickup trucks are also on the minds of automakers new and newly established.
 We’ve written previously about the best hybrid SUVs, and the electric cars with the longest pure electric range (and the best chargers to charge these EVs), but what about what’s coming next?

 #1.
 Tesla Roadster

 It’s been a long time since Tesla made Roadsters, but they’re back on the production roster for late 2021 and should be available in 2022.
 Made at the Tesla Factory in Fremont, California, the Roadster Second Generation is set to run for up to 620 miles on a single charge and to hit 60 mph in just 1.9 seconds.
 Top speed for the next level Roadster is said to be 250 mph, with some rumors there may be spacecraft-inspired thrusters on this beast.